-(A) The memorandum of OPC shall indicate the name of the other person (nominee), who shall, in the event of the subscriber's death or his incapacity to contract, become the member of the company.
-Only a natural person who is an Indian citizen whether resident in India or otherwise-(a) shall be eligible to incorporate One Person Company (OPC);

-- (a) shall be eligible to incorporate One Person Company (OPC), - (b) shall be a nominee for the sole member of One Person Company (OPC).
+- (A) The memorandum of OPC shall indicate the name of the other person (nominee), who shall, in the event of the subscriber's death or his incapacity to contract, become the member of the company.
+Only a natural person who is an Indian citizen whether resident in India or otherwise- - shall be eligible to incorporate One Person Company (OPC); - shall be a nominee for the sole member of One Person Company (OPC).